rohitmodi07/springboot-react/README.md

 Since both server are running, frontend and backend will be in sync and whichever operation you perform on UI, will connect with backend code, to verify if data is updating properly , you can check in h2 database.

+Note : Swagger has implemented for easy access to end points, to open Swagger UI, use this url 'http://localhost:8080/swagger-ui.html'